 Research on Faroese human genes (genetic research) requires authorisation from the Genetic Biobank.

-If the research entails gathering personal data, authorisation from the Faroese Data Protection Agency is required.
+If the research entails gathering personal data, the project is required to follow the regulations stipulated by the Faroese Data Protection Agency.

 Research on new pharmaceutical products requires the authorisation of Landsapotekarin – the Faroese pharmaceutical authority.